FEUP-LEIC-ES-2022-23/2LEIC14T5/docs/ArchitectureAndDesign.md

 ### Vertical prototype
 In our vertical prototype, we implemented multiple pages (Home Page, Favorites Page and Help Page), to give a basic idea of what we want to create.
 Also, we added a simple button widget, just to show some "state" functionality, a key feature that we will need in the app.

-The vertical prototype is available in the "app" directory, on the repository root.
+The source code for vertical prototype is available in the "app" directory, on the repository root.